Stuart6557/TSE/AH_automation/README.md

 ## About

 In TSE, VP Operations updates grad dates on the Roster after every All Hands (AH), which happens twice a quarter.
-It's extremely tedious to do this task manually by looking back and forth at the Roster and the AH Response Form, so I (Vivian Liu) created `AH_script.py` to to the boring heavylifting.
+It's extremely tedious to do this task manually by looking back and forth at the Roster and the AH Response Form, so I created `AH_script.py` to to the boring heavylifting.

 Running this file will produce a file named `AH_Results.csv`, or overwrites it if it already exists, which will contain the following lists: